royhansen99/arena-pool-cpp/README.md

 and a pool-allocator.
 Single header c++11 library.

+__Arena allocator__
-`Arena` allocator is essentially a bump-allocator with a pre-allocated
+Essentially a bump-allocator with a pre-allocated
 amount of memory reserved up-front only once.
 As you allocate portions
 inside the arena-memory it will simply bump a pointer offset.
 Clearing/resetting the arena will simply set the offset back to 0.